 - the type of fire extinguisher to use for different fires.

-Note: This emergency plan is in addition to the requirement for a fire and evacuation plan under the Building Fire Safety Regulation 2008 .
-Both of these plans can be combined into one plan for the workplace.
+It's important to note that your emergency plan is in addition to the requirement for a fire and evacuation plan under the Building Fire Safety Regulation 2008.
+Both of these plans can be combined into one plan for your place of work.